ccetc/CCETCErrorReportBundle/Resources/doc/README.markdown

 * redirect: route to redirect to on success.
 Default: home
 * baseLayout: the layout to extend
 * formRoute: the route of your help page, used to redirect on errors.
 Default: help
+* includeTitle: add "Help" to the title block

 *Note*: the base layout that the error report form extends *must* have a block called "stylesheets" and a block called "content"